-We are a leader in Decision Management ("DM") solutions that enable businesses to automate, improve and connect decisions to enhance business performance.
+We are a leader in Decision Management solutions that enable businesses to automate, improve and connect decisions to enhance business performance.
 Our predictive analytics, which include the industry standard FICO® score, and our Decision Management systems power billions of customer decisions each year.
 We help companies acquire customers more efficiently, increase customer value, reduce fraud and credit losses, lower operating expenses and enter new markets more profitably.
 Most leading banks and credit card issuers rely on our solutions, as do many insurers, retailers, healthcare organizations, pharmaceutical companies and government agencies.
 We also serve consumers through online services that enable people to purchase and understand their FICO® scores, the standard measure in the United States of credit risk, empowering them to manage their financial health.

-Most of our revenues are derived from the sale of products and services within the banking (including consumer credit) and insurance industries, and during the quarter ended March 31, 2010, 76% of our revenues were derived from within these industries.
+Most of our revenues are derived from the sale of products and services within the banking (including consumer credit) and insurance industries, approximately 78% and 76% of our revenues during the quarters ended March 31, 2011 and 2010, respectively, and 77% of our revenues for the six months ended March 31, 2011 and 2010, were derived from within these industries.
 A significant portion of our remaining revenues is derived from the healthcare and retail industries.
 Our clients utilize our products and services to facilitate a variety of business processes, including customer marketing and acquisition, account origination, credit and underwriting risk management, fraud loss prevention and control, and client account and policyholder management.
 A significant portion of our revenues is derived from transactional or unit-based software license fees, annual license fees under long-term software license arrangements, transactional fees derived under scoring, network service or internal hosted software arrangements, and annual software maintenance fees.
 The recurrence of these revenues is, to a significant degree, dependent upon our clients' continued usage of our products and services in their business activities.
 The more significant activities underlying the use of our products in these areas include: credit and debit card usage or active account levels; lending acquisition, origination and customer management activity; and customer acquisition, cross selling and retention programs.
-Approximately 79% and 75% of our revenues during the quarters ended March 31, 2010 and 2009, respectively, and 78% and 75% of our revenues for the six months ended March 31, 2010 and 2009, respectively, were derived from arrangements with transactional or unit-based pricing.
+Approximately 73% and 79% of our revenues for the six months ended March 31, 2011 and 2010, respectively, and 73% of our revenues for the six months ended March 31, 2011 and 2010 were derived from maintenance or arrangements with transactional or unit-based pricing.
 We also derive revenues from other sources which generally do not recur and include, but are not limited to, perpetual or time-based licenses with upfront payment terms and non-recurring professional service arrangements.